-Gates On the Fly provides eight ECO flows for different netlist ECO scenarios.
-The ECO decision tree illustrates how to choose a proper ECO flow with specific decision factors.
+Gates On the Fly provides multiple ECO flows for different netlist ECO scenarios.

-The use case "Automatic Full Layers ECO" shows how to fix two failing points automatically.
+The use case "Automatic Full Layers ECO" shows how to fix a modified module automatically.

 Metal Only ECO can be done automatically as well.
 The implementation netlist should have spare gates instantiated.
-A spare gate pattern is set in GofCall ECO script, GOF uses External Synthesis Tool to re-synthesize patch circuit to have spare gates type only.
+A spare gate pattern is set in GofCall ECO script, GOF uses internal synthesis engine or external synthesis tool to re-synthesize patch circuit to have spare gates type only.
 In the end, GOF maps all spare gates to the exact spare instances.

 The use case "Automatic Metal Only ECO" shows how to do automatic metal only ECO.